R-Lum/REPLAY-website/content/post/2025-06-11-luminescence-release-1-1-0/index.md

 parameters), have always made it quite hard to have a reliable and good-looking output from `analyse_pIRIRSequence()`.
-We tackled this in [issue 831][iss831], but it was clear from the onset that it would require work in two other functions (which would still to continue working well also when used on their own).
-This led to a number of small fixes (but they took actually quite a lot of time to find and test) in particular to `plot_DoseResponseCurve()`.
+We tackled this in [issue 831][iss831], but it was clear from the onset that it would require work in two other functions (which would still need to continue working well also when used on their own).
+This led to a number of small fixes (which actually took quite a lot of time to develop and test) in particular to `plot_DoseResponseCurve()`.
 However, the final outcome is much better than before:

 ![pIRIR](pIRIR.png "Current output of analyse_pIRIRSequence()")